TryQuiet/quiet/CONTRIBUTING.md

 > **New to open source?** You can learn how from this _free_ series: [How to Contribute to an Open Source Project on GitHub](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github).

 1. Fork the repo and create your branch from `develop` (a guide on [how to fork a repository](https://help.github.com/articles/fork-a-repo/)).
-2. Being in the root directory, run `npm i` and then `lerna bootstrap`, to setup the development environment.
+2. Being in the root directory, run `npm i` to setup the development environment.
 3. Check out [desktop](https://github.com/TryQuiet/quiet/blob/develop/packages/desktop/README.md) and [mobile](https://github.com/TryQuiet/quiet/blob/develop/packages/mobile/README.md) README.md for more instructions.

 ## Commit message convention